ThomasWorkOnline/Quark/README.md

 ## On MacOS
 1. Run `git clone --resursive https://github.com/ThomasWorkOnline/Quark.git` in your desired environment folder.
-2. Run `pip install requests`
+2. Run `pip install requests` (Python required)
-3. After cloning this repository, run the script `GenMakefile_MacOS.sh` located under `Scripts/Macos`.
+3. After cloning this repository, run the script `GenMakefile.sh` located under `Scripts/Macos`.
 4. Navigate to the project root directory and type `make config=<config>`.
 ### Different configs:
 	make config=debug
 	make config=release
 	make config=dist

+5. An executable will be build located inside the `bin/<Platform>-<Config>/` directory.
+6. For references to work properly.
+Make sur to set the working environment either via the `ApplicationOptions` or simply move the executable to the desired working directory.

 ## On Linux
 Coming soon!